-Paesanella Burrata is an artisan fresh Italian cheese produced by Paesanella Cheese Manufacturers in New South Wales, Australia.
-Burrata, meaning "buttery" in Italian is a fresh cheese made from a mix of mozzarella and cream.
-The outside thin shell is a pasta filata curd made of cow's milk mozzarella while the insides contain a soft, doughy, stringy, mixture of curd and fresh cream.
+Paesanella Burrata is an artisan fresh Italian cheese produced by Paesanella Cheese Manufacturers in Australia.
+Burrata, meaning "buttery" in Italian is a fresh cheese made from a mix of cow's milk mozzarella and cream.
+The outside thin shell is solid mozzarella while the inside contains a soft, doughy, stringy, mixture of curd and fresh cream.

 The cheese originated in the Apulia region of Italy known for sheep farming and agriculture.
 It is sold traditionally in asphodel leaves with a polyethylene plastic bag over it.
 The green colour of asphodel leaves is an indicator of the freshness of the cheese.
 When you cut open a Burrata, it oozes with buttery and creamy panna containing scraps of mozzarella.
 The cream has a rich, buttery flavour and has to be eaten immediately since it is a fresh cheese.